calcit-lang/corokia/README.md

 ### Component

-Phlox use a data structure to represent a component.
+Corokia use a data structure to represent a component.
 Unlikely normal virual DOM solutions, child components are collectted in `:children` field, which means users have to grab and fill them in the trees with extra logics: